karencfisher/chat_agent/README.md

 python chat_bot.py voice
 ```

+### Configuration, and costs

-The default configuration (chat_agent/chat_config.json) is set up forOpenAI, and the GPT-4 model, as it handles instructions as best.
+The default configuration (chat_agent/chat_config.json) is set up forOpenAI, and the GPT-4 model, as it handles instructions  best.
 However, it is pricier (i.e., $0.03/thousand input tokens, and $0.06/thousand output tokens).
-It can add up.
+As the context (input to the model) grows as you chat (up to 8k tokens), it can add up.
+A single user prompt and model response, after a while, might cost around $0.30, for example.
+If using tools, including search, the cost can be more, as behind the scenes the agent will also call the LLM for intermittent steps, including having it summarize search results.
+As much as $1.20 or so.

 OpenAI's chat-3.5.turbo model is cheaper ($0.0015/thousend input tokens, $0.002/thousand output.)
 However, it is less instructable -- it might, for example, not heed the system prompt and thus not even use the search tool.
 Instead, it will just hallucinate.